ZainAzimullah/Blackjack-Trainer/README.md

 - `serve.py` - simple local static server (port 8090)
 - `server.rb` - alternate simple server script
 - `Play Blackjack.command` - launcher script for macOS

+## Notes

+This project was vibe coded with Claude Code and Cursor.
+ChatGPT was used to generate the initial `CLAUDE.md` rules file.